1.Who is your ideal client?

 6. What type of advice can I expect from you?

 We provide advice and guidance across all areas of wealth management.
 For example, we advise on what to invest in, whether to buy stocks or mutual funds, if you should use index funds or active fund managers, which investments to use inside of your retirement accounts, what types of risks are associated with each investment, what expected rate of return you might receive from your portfolio may be, which investments you should own in non-retirement accounts, what types of taxable income your investments will generate, how you can rearrange investments to reduce taxable income and what taxes you will incur when you buy or sell investments.
 We are also open to any specific questions you may have about any of the abovementioned topics.

 7. Have you ever been cited by a professional or regulatory governing body for disciplinary reasons?

 8. Do you provide a comprehensive written analysis of my financial situation and recommendations?

 Yes.
-At Drucker Wealth Management, we offer all clients the opportunity to create a full financial plan using the one of the top planning software programs; Money Guide Pro.
+At Drucker Wealth Management, we offer all clients the opportunity to create a full financial plan using one of the top planning software programs; Money Guide Pro.
 This plan will take into account the following: your budget, your goals/objectives, your current assets, and your current asset allocation.
 The software utilizes Monte Carlo analysis (sophisticated gaming theory) to help both you and us in deciding the best options for your financial future.

 9. What is a fiduciary and why should I care?